jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 Before we convert the vector data to a raster, we want to buffer the roads.
 We will use a larger buffer radius for the larger roads.

-* Using the defined `buffer_per_roadtype` dictionary, create a new Series by replacing the values in the "frc_omschrijving" column with the matching buffer radius.
+* Using the defined `buffer_per_roadtype` dictionary, create a new Series by mapping the values in the "frc_omschrijving" column to the matching buffer radius.
 * Convert the `roads_subset` GeoDataFrame to CRS `EPSG:31370`, and create buffered lines (polygons) with the calculated buffer radius distances.
 Call the result `roads_buffer`.

 <details><summary>Hints</summary>

-* Use the `replace` method to replace the data using the provided mapping `buffer_per_roadtype`.
+* Use the `map()` method to map the values using the provided dictionary `buffer_per_roadtype`.
 * The conversion to EPSG:31370 is important to be able to work with the meters to define the buffer size.
 * The `buffer` method can take a single value to apply to all values, but also a Series of values, with a buffer size defined for each element.